LandonAConway/powerrangers_modpack/turbo/README.txt

-Power Rangers Zeo v1.5
+Turbo v0.01

 DESCRIPTION
 ==============================
-Adds power rangers to Minetest.
-It requires the 3d Armor mod.
+Adds turbo rangers to Minetest.
+This mod is in very beginning stages and has a long time before a full version will be available.

 LICENSE